Our story isn’t just something we tell people.

 Our graduates are ready for whatever comes next.

 We strive to help students achieve their academic and professional goals.
-Our post-graduation survey found that 96 percent of 2013-14 bachelor degree recipients were either employed or in graduate school within six months of graduation.
+Our post-graduation survey found that 96 percent of 2014-15 bachelor degree recipients were either employed or in graduate school within six months of graduation.
+This placement rate is 12 percent higher than the national average for schools like us and, on average, higher than other colleges and universities in New England.
 Our emphasis on experiential learning means students graduate with experience already on their resumes, which helps put them ahead of the curve.

 We’re making the world better, starting with our corner of it.

 Springfield College students provide more than 120,000 hours of community service annually.
 This is done through academic opportunities, such as our on-campus stroke therapy clinic for community members; clubs and organizations, which includes Habitat for Humanity and the Springfield College Outreach Committee; athletics, including Men’s Basketball Coach Charlie Brock’s reading program for students in Springfield Public Schools; and our Office of Student Volunteer Programs, which helps students locate and organize community service activities.

 Springfield College is located in picturesque New England and is situated on the shores of Lake Massasoit.
 Centrally located to a variety of attractions, restaurants, and entertainment venues, there’s always something to do.
 Across the lake is East Campus, which is 82 acres of forest ecosystem in the center of the city.
 With ropes courses, canoes, kayaks, and an outdoor fire pit with seating for 200, East Campus serves as an excellent experiential learning and teambuilding resource.
 Our reach doesn’t stop in Springfield.
 Our School of Professional and Continuing Studies also has regional campuses across the country.